qcri-social/AIDR/Roadmap.md

 Release numbering: [major.minor](https://www.gnu.org/prep/standards/html_node/Releases.html#index-version-numbers_002c-for-releases), optionally major.minor.revision for smaller changes.
 Release numbers are not related to compatibility.

+# Release 2.0: streamlined installer

+The objective of this release is to streamline the installation of AIDR, and to improve the quality of the AIDR documentation to enable better collaboration among development partners.

+* installation of AIDR is streamlined
+* configuration files are reviewed
+* per-module and basic per-package documentation is available

-# Release 2.0: robustness of collector, output, and persister
+# Release 3.0: robustness of collector, output, and persister

 The objective of this release is to make the collector, output, and persister modules more robust.
 This includes introducing a basic level of testing and fixing any bugs found during the testing.